JOHN MARK COMER’S PRACTICING THE WAY OR PRACTICING A WAY? AN EVALUATION

 Jesus believes in you

 If this is Comer’s view of sin, then his discussion of the gospel will be off.
 Comer writes that Jesus invited everyone to be his apprentice.
 It is true that anyone can believe in Jesus but that is not what Comer means.
-He is focused on being an apprentice of Jesus and he reverses the words “believe in,” as seen in the what follows.
+He is focused on being an apprentice of Jesus and he reverses the words “believe in,” as seen in what follows.

 Comer circles back to his incorrect view about Peter and Andrew suddenly leaving their fishing nets to follow Jesus (as though they have not already met him).
 Comer writes that before Peter and Andrew believed in Jesus, Jesus “believed in them” (29).
 Comer reiterates this with a line from a movie (“The Count of Monte Cristo”) and repeats his point about Jesus believing in you: